ghenon11/dynatrace-servicenow-sanitychecks/README.md

 Scripts will output results as html file in directory ./www Scripts will put temporary files in directory ./data

-Update the configuration file (.ini) with your settings
+Update the configuration file (.ini) with your settings and rename it removing "_template" suffix

 Use -h parameter for more information
 Need request and jinga2 modules